appscode/blog/content/post/kubedb-v2024.06.04/index.md

 ```
 ## PgBouncer
 ### Multiple user support:
-In this release an user can provide multiple postgres users to connect with pgbouncer.
+In this release, user can provide multiple postgres users to connect with pgbouncer.
 User just need to create secrets which contain `username` & `password`.
 To apply those secrets into pgbouncer pods the user needs to add some specific labels.
 An example of secret:
 ```yaml
 apiVersion: v1
 kind: Secret